macandrew6/sketch-something/README.md

         * randomly select a topic to draw for their partner
 * Functionality and MVP Features
     * create the chalkboard canvas backdrop using js/css
+    * create the clear chalkboard button, clears off the board
     * create the medium selector for the chalkboard
     * allow for upload of user images to the local storage of the users machine ( so that they can use this a medium )
     * send finished image to their pictionary partner